AdedamolaXL/NFT-Collection/README.md

         fallback() external payable {}
     }
   ```
-- Now we would install `dotenv` package to be able to import the env file and use it in our config.
+- Now we will install `dotenv` package to help us import the env file and use it in our config.
 Open up a terminal pointing at`hardhat-tutorial` directory and execute this command

   ```bash
   npm install dotenv